chenafj/test/README.md

 # Project Name: Test for springboot devops project
 This is going to test from coding to build docker image for configserice

-Work from Spring tool suite4.
+Work in  from Spring tool suite4 workplace.